Gatwick Airport drone incident: Alternative explanations

 Despite the number of reports, police received no photographs or videos of drones during the disruption.
 On 23 December, a few days after the incident, DCS Jason Tingley of Sussex Police said it was possible there had never been any drone activity.
 The next day, following criticism of the statement, Sussex Police chief constable Giles Yorke said he was certain a drone had been used, citing 92 "credible" reports.
 In 2019, an air traffic expert and a drone instructor quoted by the BBC speculated that the "drone" had in fact been a bird, a plastic bag, a balloon, a paper lantern or a distant manned aircraft.

 In 2020, the Guardian journalist Samira Shackle published an investigation into the incident.
 Shackle suggested it was an instance of mass panic, in which "people attribute a sinister cause to something that had been there, unnoticed, all along".
 She cited studies showing that humans are inept at assessing distant fast-moving objects, and suggested that the initial sightings were of objects other than drones.
-Sussex Police did not respond to repeated freedom-of-information requests made by drone enthusiasts about the nature of the drone sightings.

-As of December 2020, Sussex Police and Gatwick maintained the disruption was a malicious attack.
+Sussex Police and Gatwick maintained that it was a malicious attack.

 In September 2021, the Boston Dynamics vice president of global affairs, Brendan Schulman, who was previously an executive of the drone manufacturer DJI, said it was "clear" that the Gatwick incident had not involved a drone.
 He cited the lack of evidence for any drone in documents released through freedom-of-information requests, and said: "I can now comfortably say this as someone no longer in the industry, because it won't be attributed to an industry company who might sensationally be accused of being in denial."

+Sussex Police did not respond to repeated freedom-of-information requests made by drone enthusiasts and experts about the drone sightings.
+A freedom-of-information request in 2024 showed that the NPAS recorded no drone sightings at Gatwick between 19 and 31 December 2018.